munfeiwoo/Todoist/README.md

 3. pipenv 2018.11.26
 4. Appium 1.17.1
 5. Andriod studio 3.6.3 (to configure your emulator)
 6. Preinstall Todoist application in your emulator.

-Please be noted I have setup my Todoist account manually
+Please be noted I have setup my Todoist account manually and I have installed the Todoist app from Google Playstore in the emulator since I was getting page not found error when accessing to http://files.slatestudio.com/sr82 provided in the assignemnt

 # Overview of the test structure or framework

-The test framework is based on pytest and I am following page object model concept to improve on maintainability of the UI or codes.
+The test framework is based on pytest and I am following page object model concept to improve on maintainability of the test automation codes if there is any UI changes later on.
 You could run both API test and mobile test separately according to your CI/CD setup (please refer to the example command line execution).

-Please be noted of the assertions made in the API call to ensure any error being captured or prompted
+Please be noted that there are assertions made in the API calls code to ensure any unexpected error at the API level being captured or prompted

-Each test was scripted as an independent test to ensure the test could be executed as a standalone and representing a user story or feature
+Each test was scripted as an independent test to ensure the test could be executed as a standalone and also representing a user story or feature

 There are markers for each test to add flexibility to execute certain test cases

 Please be noted the following folders are just to demonstrate potential structure for adding page objects and test automation for web in the future

 ```
    setel
    |---pages